 In addition to its headquarters in Kansas City, American Century Investments Private Client Group has another Kansas City location, as well as an office in Leawood, Kan.

 American Century Investments Private Client Group takes each client’s financial situation into account and recommends one of its five model portfolios based on various levels of risk tolerance.
 The firm’s Planner Service is provided on a non-discretionary basis, meaning that once American Century Investments give clients an investment plan, it is up to the client to implement the plan, either directly or with accounts held with other brokers, dealers or advisors.

 The firm’s asset allocation recommendations reflect diversified model portfolios that range from very aggressive, all-equity portfolios, to more conservative strategies with less exposure to stocks.
 The equity portion of each model portfolio aims to include diversity across company size, sector and geographic region.

 Frank Sterneck founded Sterneck Capital Management as a Wall Street hedge fund in 1989, but later moved the firm to Kansas City and transitioned the business to individual-level financial planning and wealth management.
-Sterneck remains the owner of the firm and serves as CEO.
+Sterneck remains co-owner of the firm and serves as CEO.
 Sterneck’s wife, Robin Sterneck, has been the firm’s president since 2014 and is also a co-owner.